 Requirements and Expectations

-- Scouts must be registered in a troop and be at least First Class rank.
+- Be registered in a Scouting unit.
+Scouts must be registered in a troop and be at least First Class rank.
 Scouts in troops must be at least 13 years of age but not yet 18 by day one of the course.
-Venturers and/or Sea Scouts must be registered in a crew and/or ship, must be at least 14, or 13 and have completed eighth grade, and fall within the maximum age allowance for their program.
+Venturers and/or Sea Scouts must be registered in a crew and/or ship, must be at least age 14 (or age 13 and have completed the eighth grade), and fall within the maximum age allowance for their program.
 No exceptions.

 - Scouts must live by the Scout Oath and the Scout Law at all times.